collinjennings/techofself/terms.md

 ## Practical

+**virtual machine** – an emulation of a computer system.
+It’s based on computer architectures and provides the functionality of a physical computer.
+It’s like you’re on another computer within our actual, physical one.

 **plain text** - as distinguished from formatted text, it only includes characters (the text) without any style information.
 **Markdown** – a formatting language, like HTML but much simpler.